Kevinpgalligan/KevingalWebsite/pages/blog/metronome.md

-title: "A metronome web app in 971 bytes"
+title: "The fat web meets a 971-byte metronome"
 date: 2020-05-19
 description: Making an Earth-sized metronome app.
 draft: yes
+Sources:

 You might have heard already, but we're in the middle of a pandemic.

 A [website obesity pandemic](https://idlewords.com/talks/website_obesity.htm).

-The weight of the average website in 2017 was 3MB [[1]](https://discuss.httparchive.org/t/tracking-page-weight-over-time/1049/2).
-That's 3.5 times the size of an e-book copy of The Brothers Karamazov [[2]](http://www.gutenberg.org/ebooks/28054).
-Most of this weight comes from ads, JavaScript bloat and uncompressed, [Taft test](https://tafttest.com/)-failing images.
-This gets worse every year, making the web slower and less accessible for everyone.
+The median webpage size in 2020 is 2MB<sup>[1](https://httparchive.org/reports/state-of-the-web)</sup>.
+That's almost 1000 times larger than the [first ever website](http://info.cern.ch/hypertext/WWW/TheProject.html), which was published by Tim Berners-Lee in 1991 and which consisted of 2.4 kilobytes (KB) of pure HTML.

+In this article, we'll explore just how big the typical webpage has become.
+Frustrated by the inaccessibility and bloatedness of a selection of metronome apps, I was driven to create my own.
+For fun, I made it in less than 1KB.
+So I'll present that too and compare it to the metronome apps I found on the web.

+### The obese web
+According to the HTTP Archive<sup>[2](https://httparchive.org/reports/page-weight)</sup>, the average webpage now includes on top of that 2.4KB an extra 23KB of HTML.
+Something something understandable.

+On top of that extra HTML, typically, you see 980KB of images.
+Said images may or may not pass the [Taft Test](https://tafttest.com/), a sanity check that tests whether the aesthetic of a webpage would be improved by replacing all of its images with pictures of William Howard Taft, the most voluminous ever president of the U.S.

+You then have 450KB of JavaScript.
+To get an idea of how much code that is, assume that each line consists of 50 characters, and that you can write 200 lines of code per day.
+It would then take you 45 days to write all of that JavaScript.
+Considering how much dynamic functionality is actually necessary to use the typical web page - which appears to be just text and possibly a few images - this seems *preposterous*.
+We can only account for this fat through ads, tracking, and bloat that has been dragged in from the JavaScript ecosystem<sup>[3](missing link)</sup>.

+Finally, you have 1392KB of video.
+TODO figure out if this includes stuff like YouTube videos.
+And clarify why the figures don't add up (450+980+1392>2000), or rephrase such that this clarification isn't necessary.

+### So what?
+Computers are faster now
+This might not seem like a big deal, BUT Mauritania.
+Look at this shit: <https://whatdoesmysitecost.com/#gniCost>

+### Making an Earth-sized metronome
 Recently, with this glum state of affairs at the back of my mind, I found myself in need of a metronome web app.
 A metronome, if you didn't know, is a tool that ticks at regular intervals.
 It's a music thing.

 I didn't like any of the apps I found.
-They were extremely overweight (as large as 11.35MB), mobile-unfriendly (I don't think I need to describe the horror of trying to set a precise numeric value with a slider), and full of trackers (hi Google!).
+They were extremely overweight (as large as 11.35MB), mobile-unfriendly (I can't express the horror of trying to set a precise numeric value with a slider), and full of trackers (hi Google!).

 And so, I decided to make my own.
 It would be mobile-friendly and slider-free.
 To add spice to the task, it would also be less than 1KB in size.
 Relative to the 217KB bulk of the smallest metronome app I could find, 1KB seemed tight.
 But since people make [1KB JavaScript games for fun](https://js1k.com/), I was confident that it would be possible.

-### Human-readable version
+### The metronome: human-readable version
 The final app, in its beautiful ugliness, can be found <a href="{{ url_for("specific_app", name="metronome") }}">here</a>.
 I'll first present the human-readable version of the source, which is quite a bit larger than 1KB.

 The HTML is simple, consisting of just a play button and a few buttons to change the BPM (beats per minute) of the metronome.
 It weighs in at 777 bytes.